 Gia Calhoun trained with Roberto Almaguer and Julia Ortega and also at California Dance Theatre under the direction of Kim Maselli, Stanley Holden, and Charles Maple.
 She attended summer programs at the Joffrey Ballet School, on scholarship, North Carolina School of the Arts, American Ballet Theatre, and Ballet Ostrava Workshop in the Czech Republic.
 Gia attended UC Irvine where she earned a B.A. in dance, and she completed a Pilates teacher training program with Diane Diefenderfer at Studio du Corps in Costa Mesa.
 She danced with Columbia City Ballet, in the corps de ballet and as a trainee with Pittsburgh Ballet Theatre where she was also on faculty as a Pilates instructor for the school.
 Since returning to California, Gia became a PMA Certified Pilates teacher, and she has been a guest artist with many companies including State Street Ballet, Media City Ballet, and Anaheim Ballet.
-This is her sixth season with KWDP
+This is her seventh season with KWDP

 Morgan Davison started her dance training at Riverside Ballet Arts under the direction of Glenda Carhart and then furthered her studies at Ballet Pacifica.
 Morgan began her professional career at 17 years old with the Suzanne Farrell Ballet.
 She continued her education on scholarship at the University of Utah, dancing with the Department of Ballet’s resident student company, Utah Ballet.
 She was then invited to join Nashville Ballet’s second company.
 During her time in Nashville, she grew more interested in exploring modern and contemporary dance through working with Banning Bouldin and Gina Patterson.
 She decided to explore further, moving to Chicago to train at the Lou Conte Dance Studio under the direction of Claire Bataille.
 After a year in Chicago, she danced with the Madison Ballet in Wisconsin for a year.
-Since returning to Southern California, Morgan has danced with Kenneth Walker Dance Project and Intersect Dance Theatre as well as teaching for a number of studios in the area.
+Since returning to Southern California, Morgan has danced with Kenneth Walker Dance Project and Intersect Dance Theatre as well as teaching Riverside Community College and a number of studios in the area.

 Olivia Hamilton originally from east Tennessee, earned her Bachelor of Arts in Dance from Belhaven University in Jackson, MS (Cum Laude)and currently dances with professional contemporary company FUSE Modern Dance of Orange County.
 Olivia was a part of the Steps of Faith Dance Company in Cartersville, Georgia from 2008-2010 .
 Olivia has trained extensively in classical Vaganova ballet and Graham modern as well as tap, improvisation, aerial, and contemporary.
 She has trained under Leann Alduenda and , Oliver Steele of SteeleDance in NYC, Desmond Richardson and Dwight Rhoden, Randall Flinn and Steve Rooks of Ad Deum in Houston.
 She has trained at Jimmie Defore and EDGEPAC of Southern California; DNA, Steps, and Broadway Dance Center of NYC; GottaDance and Dance101 of Atlanta; and attended American College Dance Festival (ACDF) at FSU in 2011 and Belhaven in 2013.
 She also has attended summer intensives at Atlanta Ballet, Steps of Faith, Georgia Ballet, Ad Deum, Ballet Magnificat! intensives and teacher’s workshop, and Complexions Contemporary Ballet.
 Her love for dance and missions has also lead her across the world, performing and working overseas in Trinidad and across Europe ministering through dance.
 While at Belhaven University Olivia enjoyed honing her technique as well as skills in dance related areas such as production and management, teaching, choreography, music composition, costume construction, and dance for camera and photography.
 She currently runs her own dance photography business, taking photos for dance conferences like ACDFA and made the posters for Belhaven University formal concerts.
 She also performed in faculty and student performances at school in addition to live improvisation events with local musicians of Jackson, MS and performing with the Belhaven Dance Ministry Ensemble for the 2012-2013 season.
 This is her fourth season with Kenneth Walker Dance Project.